April 16th, 2026

 Written pattern summary

-For quick reference, here is the bobble stitch written out in standard American crochet terms:
+For quick reference, here is the bobble stitch tutorial written out in standard American crochet terms:

 Bobble St: (Yoh, insert hook into st, yoh and pull up a loop, yoh and pull through 2 loops) 5 times into same stitch — 6 loops on hook.
 Yoh and pull through all 6 loops to close.

 Once you’ve got the bobble stitch down, it opens up so many beautiful projects.
-Here are some of my favourite bobble stitch patterns to try next — all available right here on the blog:
+Here are some of my favourite patterns to try next — all available right here on the blog:

 - Bobble Stitch Christmas Tree Trio — three sizes, perfect as a set for holiday decor or a hostess gift